Governance

 QCA Code Principle Application (as set out by QCA) What We do and Why

-10. Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.
+10. Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other key stakeholders.

-A healthy dialogue should exist between the board and all of its stakeholders, including shareholders, to enable all interested parties to come to informed decisions about the company.
+A healthy dialogue should exist between the board and all of its key stakeholders, including shareholders, to enable all interested parties to come to informed decisions about the company.
+Board members, in particular the chair, should be proactive in their effort.

-In particular, appropriate communication and reporting structure should exist between the board and all constituent parts of its shareholder base.
+In particular, appropriate communication and reporting structures should exist between the board and all constituent parts of its shareholder base and other key stakeholders.
 This will assist:

 • the communication of shareholders’ views to the board; and